OysterSandwich/Juicy-Breakout/README.md

 # Juicy Breakout

-A Godot 3 project exploring the "Juice it or Lose it" GDC 2012 presentation in Godot.
+A Godot 3 project exploring (partially replicating?) the "Juice it or Lose it" GDC 2012 presentation.

 ## Implementation